UniversityOfHelsinkiCS/palaute/README.md

 ### Documentation Feedback

 Need something documented or see a problem in existing docs?
 Please give feedback in the form of issues (add the documentation tag).
-All kinds of feedback is welcome from everyone reading the Norppa documentation.
+All kinds of feedback are welcome from everyone reading the Norppa documentation.

 ## Maintainers <img src="https://raw.githubusercontent.com/UniversityOfHelsinkiCS/palaute/382d97e68827acfa56d1a29781e0f94e8777626b/src/client/assets/toscalogo_color.svg" width="100px" />